alamin-cse/play-with-python/README.md

 you try to access it.
 Although the **_in_** and **_not in_** operators can help here, the established technique is to use the **_setdefault_** method instead.
+11. Sets in Python do not allow duplicates.
+12. Like dictionaries, sets are enclosed in curly braces, but sets do not identify key/value pairs.
+Instead, each unique object in the set is separated from the next by a comma.
+13. Also like dictionaries, sets do not maintain insertion order (but can be ordered with the **_sorted_** function).
+14. You can pass any sequence to the set function to create a set of elements from the objects in the sequence (minus any duplicates).
+15. Sets come pre-packaged with lots of built-in functionality, including methods to perform **_union_**, **_difference_**, and **_intersection_**.